dons20/UIKit-VSCode/README.md

 ![](promo/demo.gif)

-## [🌞 View the Changelog](https://marketplace.visualstudio.com/items/Keno.uikit-3-snippets/changelog) to see what's new!
+[📃 View the Changelog](https://marketplace.visualstudio.com/items/Keno.uikit-3-snippets/changelog) to see what's new!

 ---

+## Introduction

 This extension adds all the snippets from [UIKit 3.0](https://getuikit.com/docs/introduction) into Visual Studio Code for easy access and usage.